danielczech/targets-minimal/README.md

 Database config file must be placed in this location: `/usr/local/etc/bluse/db_config.yml`
 Use virtual environment: `source /opt/virtualenv/bluse3.9/bin/activate`
 Install via `python3.9 setup.py install` into the virtual environment selected.

+**To Do:**

+- A more nuanced calculation of the radius of the primary field of view would be useful.
+For example, it may be preferable to consider the highest frequency of the band instead of the centre frequency in order to ensure that targets are within the field of view for all frequencies.

+- Support for multiple simultaneous subarrays is needed.